 If you know your business needs to build or rebuild credit history, try the Capital One Spark Classic for Business for your business spending.
 There’s no annual or foreign transaction fee, and you can still earn rewards—unlimited 1% cash back on every purchase.

-The Chase Ink Business Cash Card is one of the best cash-back rewards card on the market, which is a stellar choice for an unsecured credit card for business spending.
+The Chase Ink Business Cash Card is one of the best cash back rewards cards on the market, which is a worthy choice for an unsecured business credit card.
 With its tiered rewards categories, you’ll get either 5%, 2%, or 1% cash back based on certain purchases—so if you spend a lot on office supplies, restaurants, or gas, you’ll see dividends here.

-With no annual or foreign transaction fee, the Capital One Spark Miles Select for Business is a solid pick for the business owner who wants to earn travel rewards with an unsecured credit card for their business spending.
-You’ll earn a flat 15 miles on every dollar you spend, and get a 20,000 mile signup bonus for spending $3,000 in the first three months with the card.
+With no annual or foreign transaction fee, the Capital One Spark Miles Select for Business is a solid pick if you want to earn travel rewards with your unsecured business credit card.
+You’ll earn a flat 15 miles on every dollar you spend and get a 20,000-mile signup bonus for spending $3,000 in the first three months with the card.